Photo by Olga1969

 Price: $1,500–4,000/person/night | Location: Makgadikgadi Pans, Botswana

-Jack’s Camp is the most legendary of all African luxury camps — the extraordinary 1940s-era exploration aesthetic (the extraordinary canvas camp with the extraordinary natural history collections, the extraordinary Meerkats of the Makgadikgadi, and the extraordinary San Bushman guide walks) in the most extraordinary landscape of the safari circuit: the Makgadikgadi Salt Pans — the largest salt flats in the world (12,000 km²), the extraordinary mineral white of the dry season pans, and the extraordinary flamingo and zebra migration.
+Jack’s Camp is arguably the most legendary of all African luxury camps — a 1940s-era exploration aesthetic (a canvas camp built around natural history collections, resident meerkats, and San Bushman guide walks) set in one of the most striking landscapes on the safari circuit: the Makgadikgadi Salt Pans, the largest salt flats in the world (12,000 km²), with mineral-white dry-season pans and seasonal flamingo and zebra migrations.

 The Americas — Wilderness and Rainforest